-We select local projects for each destination, and give you the option to make a small donation to these projects when you book your trip.
-We also like to do a little fundraising ourselves.
-In India we’re proud to support Odanandi.
-They offer safe accommodation and education to adults and children in need as well as helping to bring human traffickers to justice.
+In all our destinations we like to support a local project to give something back.
+In India we’re proud to support Odanandi; they offer safe accommodation and education to adults and children in need as well as helping to bring human traffickers to justice.
 They help to rehabilitate those affected and give them new opportunities so that they can overcome their ordeals.

 Our India Travel Specialists